EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

 * Sebastian.
 Do we need to have a prim version of integrate_ode_rk45?
 I would like to make coupled_ode_system inherit from ode_system.
 The ode_system includes autodiff code and uses Eigen.
 The consequence is that all ODE code ends up in rev/mat.
 If ode_system is the base of coupled_ode_system, then it brings the Jacobian wrt to states with it.
 This is required for stiff integration (not required for non-stiff).

+* Sebastian.
+Parallelization with OpenMP.
+A prototype works - ways to roll this into Stan?